Emily x Vivi

 I am not a game player but from Emily’s journey I learnt of the depth and complexity that can be reflected from this often-stereotyped aspect of life.
 I learnt that things can be good or bad, depending on how you reflect and grow with it.
 I also learnt that it’s important to acknowledge and accept who you are as well as the ways that you are grounded and supported.

 The final piece is so different from what I originally expected.
 Every time we had a conversation, there were new ideas and new thoughts.
-I’m so thankful for Emily’s openness in talking about herself and her journey.
+I’m so thankful for Emily’s openness in talking about themselves and their journey.

 Vivi’s artistic talent knows no bounds.
 Would you believe that she has never played any of these video games?
 Because neither can I. She has perfectly captured the essence of each of these characters and I consistently get chills every time I see this work.